robipozzi/windfire-restaurants-ui/README.md

 Options are the following:
 * *Mockup configuration* uses environment configuration defined in *src/environment/environment.mockup.ts*, which basically mocks the Restaurant Service, returning a fixed restaurant list.
 No other microservice is actually invoked;
-* *Default configuration* uses standard environment configuration, pointing to *Windfire Restaurant Backend* microservice endpoint, to which restaurant list retrieval is delegated; the endpoint is read from RESTAURANT_SRV_BASEURL environment variable or, if not found, alternatively from *src/environment/environment.ts* configuration file.
+* *Development configuration* uses standard environment configuration, pointing to *Windfire Restaurant Backend* microservice endpoint, to which restaurant list retrieval is delegated; the endpoint is read from *src/environment/environment.ts* configuration file.

 ## DevOps automation
 Automation is implemented using Ansible technology (https://www.ansible.com/): refer to Ansible technical documentation (https://docs.ansible.com/) for detailed instructions regarding installation and setup.